The 10+1 Code™

 False certainty scales fast.
 When limits are hidden, errors become decisions.

-Commandment 7: Allow AI to Improve
+VII.
+Allow AI to Improve

 What It Requires

 Systems drift.
 Context changes.
 If feedback is ignored, suppressed, or optimized only for narrow metrics, error compounds and risk accumulates.
-This Commandment requires governed learning: monitored performance, examined failures, and updates aligned with oversight, not just speed or efficiency.
+This requires governed learning: monitored performance, examined failures, and updates aligned with oversight, not just speed or efficiency.

 Individual Responsibility